 Injuries at a sports facility are not uncommon.
 Attending a sporting event is considered to be more dangerous than most recreational activities.
 For example, going to a baseball game is going to be considered a more high-risk recreational activity than going to the movies.
 While there is more inherent risk when attending a sports event, it does not mean that a sports facility will not be held liable if you are injured while being a guest on their premises.
-An experienced premises liability attorney can help you obtain the compensation you deserve.
+An experienced premises liability attorney in California can help you obtain the compensation you deserve.

 Categories of Liability